Save Yourself from a Tax Bill: Update Your W-4 Now!

 - Use the information to complete a W-4, or use the entity's W-4 substitute

 If the entity paying the nonwage income won't withhold Idaho tax for you:

 - Estimate your income tax for the nonwage income source:

 - Estimate your annual income for the source

 - Estimate your tax on the income.
-Use the 2018 income tax rate table for your return filing status, and find the total tax you'll owe.
+Use the 2019 income tax rate schedule to estimate the total tax you'll owe.

 - Pay the tax you owe.